 Prices not only differ between banks but can also vary by bank location.
 You should call your local bank branch to find out the annual rental costs for their safety deposit boxes.
 If you have a checking account, it may include a free or discounted box in its perks.
 If you don’t pay your rent for the box, the bank will seize the contents, so be sure to pay.

-The table below has common rent prices for a safety deposit box at six major banks.
-Again, actual prices and availability will vary by bank and by location.
+The table below has common rent prices for a safety deposit box at five major banks.
+Again, actual prices and availability may vary by bank and by location.

 |Average Safety Deposit Box Prices|